 - The needles are usually left in anywhere from 1 minute to 20 minutes, depending on what condition is being treated

-- In some cases, the acupuncture provider may choose to use electrical acupuncture; this consists of attaching alligator clips to a few of the needles, in order to increase stimulation to the needle
+- In some cases, Dr. Kyle Roth may choose to use electrical acupuncture; this consists of attaching alligator clips to a few of the needles, in order to increase stimulation to the needle

 How does acupuncture work?